FrameworkPython/Internet-speed-checker/README.md

 This project is created using the Python programming language and the following libraries:

 - [speedtest]: A Python library for measuring internet speed
-- [requests]: A Python library for sending and receiving HTTP requests
+- [httpx]: A Python library for sending and receiving HTTP requests
 - [tabulate]: A Python library for displaying data with tables
 - [termcolor]: A Python library for adding color to text